CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-04.md

     ![Use the demo app.](../media/L2T4S12.png)

-    >**Note**: If you face any issues on validation, please perform the next steps till the end of this lab and then click on validate button again.
+    >**Note**: If you face any issues with validation, please perform the next steps till the end of this lab and then click on the validate button again.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
 > - Click on the **Validate** button for the corresponding task.
 If you receive a success message, you can proceed to the next task.